metapins/aframe-element/README.md

 # @metapins/aframe-element

-aframe-element is a library inspired from very nice library [Polymer lit](https://lit.dev/) to create [A-Frame](https://aframe.io/) 3D components.
+aframe-element is a library inspired from very nice library [Polymer lit](https://lit.dev/) to create [A-Frame](https://aframe.io/) AR / VR / 3D components.
 Used with [@metapins/lit-observable](https://github.com/metapins/lit-observable), you can create simple, fast and reactive WebXR components.

 ## Installation